 Is there a friend you’ve been meaning to check up on?
 Someone you have been thinking about for a while now but haven’t talked to recently?

-As you think about rekindling those relationships, here are a few things to consider.
+As you think about reconnecting with these friends, here are a few tips on how to rekindling a friendship:

 1. Bring it to God first

 Before we send out that text or dial a call, we can take a moment to pray for our friends.
 After all, God knows and loves our friends more than we ever can.
 He knows their needs just as He knows ours (Matthew 6:8).
 It makes sense to check in with Him and ask how He would guide this relationship we’re seeking to rekindle.

 Since we are told to bring all our requests before God (Philippians 4:6), let us ask God for wisdom and love as we reach out.
 Let us pray for God to open our eyes to any needs we don’t know of yet, and ways we can encourage.
 Let us entrust our plans and relationships to our faithful God.

 After praying for our friends and our relationships with them, it’s time to reach out.
 After all, what is our love worth if we take no action (1 John 3:18)?
 We can start by texting or calling—a quick “how have you been lately?” can start some good conversations—but if possible, try to meet up.

 It’s amazing how inviting someone over for dinner or coffee encourages them to open up.
 But if that’s difficult, we could also invite the friend to some event or place we would both enjoy.
 Maybe a park, a concert, or local bookstore?

 If the friend lives further away, consider sending a handwritten card or note letting them know we’re thinking of them.

 3. Practice intentional conversation